RamanGodun/State-symmetric-blueprint-mono-repo/ADR/ADR-001-State-management_symmetry.md

 - **Codebase universality:** Features can be moved or shared between projects almost effortlessly, saving time and reducing bugs.
 - **Team flexibility:** Any developer can jump between codebases (Riverpod, Bloc, Provider) without learning curve.
-- **Reduced overengineering:** No need for custom abstractions or bridges that rarely deliver value.
+- **Reduced over-engineering:** No need for custom abstractions or bridges that rarely deliver value.
 - **Best practice in Clean Architecture:** Business logic, data, and UI layers are clearly separated.
 - **State-agnosticism as a side effect:** Not the goal per se, but a product of clean layering and architecture discipline.